Ghostbusters II: Plot

 One night, the slime invades Dana's apartment, attacking her and Oscar.
 She seeks refuge with Peter, and they rekindle their relationship.
-The Ghostbusters discover the slime reacts to emotions and suspect it has amassed from the negative emotions of New Yorkers.
+The Ghostbusters discover the slime reacts to emotions and suspect it has accumulated from the negative emotions of New Yorkers.
 Determining Vigo and the slime are connected, Egon, Ray, and Winston investigate the river of slime, but they are pulled in.
 They emerge at the museum and begin fighting each other until Egon realizes the slime's negative energy is influencing them.
 The Ghostbusters tell the mayor of their discoveries but are dismissed; his assistant Jack Hardemeyer has them committed to a psychiatric hospital to protect the mayor's political interests.
 A spirit appearing as Janosz kidnaps Oscar, and Dana pursues them into the museum, which is then covered with impenetrable slime.

 On New Year's Eve, the slime rises to the streets, causing widespread supernatural chaos.
 Discovering Hardemeyer's actions, the enraged mayor fires him and has the Ghostbusters released.
 Determining that a positive symbol will rally the citizens and weaken the slime, the Ghostbusters use slime charged with positive emotions to animate and pilot the Statue of Liberty through the streets filled with cheering citizens.
 At the museum, the slime barrier partially recedes due to the positive emotions.
 The Ghostbusters use the Statue's torch to break through the ceiling, stopping Vigo from possessing Oscar, then rappel through the ceiling and neutralize Janosz with positive slime.
 Vigo takes on a physical form, immobilizes Dana and the Ghostbusters, and recaptures Oscar.
 The gathered crowds outside begin singing a chorus of "Auld Lang Syne", and their positivity weakens Vigo, sending him back to the painting and freeing the Ghostbusters.
 Vigo possesses Ray, but the Ghostbusters use their weapons to free him and defeat Vigo, his painting being replaced by one depicting their likenesses surrounding Oscar.
 Afterwards, the city lauds the Ghostbusters and the Statue of Liberty is returned to Liberty Island.